OSGeo/OSGeoLive-doc/quickstart/geopublisher_quickstart.rst

 Geopublisher is a GUI based application, that allows you to compile and style your geodata and publish it to the world quickly.
 This DVD contains a tiny demo atlas, that you open and export before you add your own data.

-1) Go to :menuselection:`Applications --> Science --> Geopublishing documentation`.
+1) Go to :menuselection:`Applications --> Education --> Geopublishing documentation`.
 (The 'green' page from file:///usr/share/doc/geopublishing/index.html should open in your browser).

 2) Scroll to the bottom and click the demo atlas.
 Unzip the .zip file to your desktop.